 Wait for the recovery completion.

-Restoring to MS Exchange server
+Restore to an Exchange server

 Exchange database recovery may be performed in different ways, such as: